Shlomi-Lantser/Ex3-OS/README.md

 Classes on this project :

-* Server - Implementation of server that handling new connection by threads , each connection has its own thread and its supports many connections.
+* **Server** - Implementation of server that handling new connection by threads , each connection has its own thread and its supports many connections.

-* Client - The client connecting to the server and recieve message from the server, we used 127.0.0.1 to connect the server.
+* **Client** - The client connecting to the server and recieve message from the server, we used 127.0.0.1 to connect the server.

-## Run guide:
+## Running guide:

 * Clone this ripository
 * Open the directory and open it in terminal